 Read on to learn more about these options.

-Most creditors cannot garnish your wages without first getting a money judgment against you.
-This means the creditor must sue you in court and then either win its case or else get a default judgment (which it gets if you don't respond to the lawsuit).
-Some creditors, however, can garnish your wages without a judgment.
-(To learn more, see Your Rights If Your Wages Are Garnished.)
+Most creditors can't garnish your wages without first getting a money judgment against you.
+The creditor must sue you in court and then either win its case or else get a default judgment (which it gets if you don't respond to the lawsuit).
+After the creditor obtains the money judgment, it must get a court order directing your employer to deduct a percentage of your wages.

 Not all creditors have to get a money judgment before garnishing your wages though.
 For instance, a streamlined process is available for creditors collecting tax, student loan, and child support debt.

 You can learn more by reading Who Can Garnish My Wages?

 Federal wage garnishment law typically allows a creditor to deduct 25% of your after-tax income, depending on the type of debt.
 State law can limit the garnishment amount further.
 The creditor can garnish all of your wages above the protected amount.

 You can find out more in Wage Garnishments and Attachments.

 If you won't be able to afford basic living expenses with the wage garnishment, here are some of your options:

 Your state laws allow you to keep a certain amount of property needed to work and live.
 In most cases, you'll use the same laws when protecting property in bankruptcy with bankruptcy exemptions.